omermindivanli/omermindivanli.com/README.md

+# Hi Everyone!

+This is my personal webpage.
+I have learnt lots of things about React and Redux development from Alpcan Aydin.
+In this project, I used the tools and libraries following:

+1. Eslint / Airbnb
+2. Stylelint / Airbnb
+3. Prettier
+4. Redux
+5. React
+6. Travis

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>